thirteenfoil8/Globoxx.github.io/index.md

 ![Pizzas](part_location/pizzas/merged.png)

 #### I want: Fried Chicken
-There is also a black sheep in fried chicken fast foods: Harold's Chicken Shack.
+There is also a black sheep in fried chicken fast foods: Harold's Chicken.
 While it covers the vast majority of South Chicago (the poorest region), most of the franchises are failing at least one quarter of the inspections.
-KFC and Popeyes have are doing well in the South but KFC has the advantage in the North.
+KFC and Popeyes are doing well in the South but KFC has the advantage in the North.
 <br>
 ![Fried Chicken](part_location/friedchicken/merged.png)

 #### I want: a Snack
 One information that isn't shown in this part is the number of licenses Starbucks and Jamba Juice have in each district.
-They are both heavily invested in the touristic area of Chicago (the pier in the Middle-West) with as many as 30 stores in the tiniest district!
+They are both heavily invested in the touristic area of Chicago (the port in the Middle-West) with as many as thirty stores in the tiniest district!
 They both are very careful in this location with fail rates lower than 15% on average.
-Starbucks is much better than Dunkin Donuts in the North and finally DD is the only one covering the South with unfortunately a pretty high fail rate.
+Starbucks is much better than Dunkin Donuts in the North and finally the later is the only one covering the South with unfortunately a pretty high fail rate.
 <br>
 ![Snacks](part_location/snacks/merged.png)

 #### Recommendation table
 To summarize, we made a table to recommend which franchises to go to depending on your location and food habits.
-It's obviously simplified and thus may miss some details such as smaller districts:
+It is obviously simplified and thus may miss some details such as smaller districts:
 <br>
 ![Recommendation](part_location/recommendation.png)